Titania can claim Coronation

 - Related Content

-This has been a great month for Sea The Stars, the Guineas, Derby and Arc winner, who sired his first classic winner when Taghrooda took the Oaks, and it could get better at Royal Ascot on Friday when MY TITANIA is fancied to take the Coronation Stakes.
+This has been a great month for Sea The Stars, the Guineas, Derby and Arc winner, who sired his first Classic victor when Taghrooda took the Oaks, and it could get better at Royal Ascot on Friday when MY TITANIA is fancied to take the Coronation Stakes.

 The John Oxx-trained filly, held in the highest regard by her astute handler, was not quite right to run in either the English or Irish 1000 Guineas but has long been talked about as a future Group One winner.